-Assignment Draft 1 Due Date Draft Revision Date Final Due Date White Paper on polymer application and additive manufacturing (2500 words) Background September 5, 2023 Procedure and Printing September 11, 2023 Full paper September 25, 2023 Heat Transfer Technical Report (1000 words) Background October 9, 2023 Procedure and analysis October 18, 2023 Full paper October 31, 2023 Heat Treatment Experimental proposal (1000 words) November 1, 2023 Final after feedback November 13, 2023 Student professional poster (poster 500 words) Background & Methods November 17, 2023 Data Display and Analysis November 21, 2023 Final Poster December 1, 2023 Final Poster Presentation Final Exam: 12/11/2023 @ 3:00 PM - 5:00 PM clarity, coherence, and organization.
+Assignment Draft 1 Due Date Draft Revision Date Final Due Date Composite Layup SOP (250 words) Aug 21 Aug 23 Composite Technical Report (750 words) Aug 30 Sept 6 White Paper on polymer application and additive manufacturing (2500 words) Background Sept 9 Procedure and Printing Sept 16 Full paper Sept 23 Heat Transfer Technical Report (1000 words) Background Oct 7 Procedure and analysis Oct 14 Full paper Oct 21

+Heat Treatment Experimental proposal (1000 words) Oct 28 Final after feedback Nov 1 Student professional poster (poster 500 words) Background & Methods Nov 4 Data Display and Analysis Nov 11 Final Poster Nov 21 Final Poster Presentation Final Exam: 12/11/2023 @ 3:00 PM - 5:00 PM

+The instructor will evaluate and provide feedback on the student's written assignment in accordance with both the UF writing rubric and the course content rubric for that particular assignment, including, but not limited to, grammar, punctuation, usage of standard written English, clarity, coherence, and organization.
 Students who do not meet minimum requirements for the written assignment will have 1 week from the return of the assignment to make changes, meet the rubric requirements and hand the assignment back in for regarding.
 Students will receive some loss of points for the re-grade.
 All feedback on writing assignments will be provided prior to the last class meeting.

-The instructor will evaluate and provide feedback on the student's written assignment in accordance with both the UF writing rubric and the course content rubric for that particular assignment, including, but not limited to, grammar, punctuation, usage of standard written English,